-Making your own homemade granola is insanely easy.
+Making homemade granola is easy.
 The ingredient list on a lot of store bought granolas looks more like a candy bar than breakfast.
-They are often loaded with sugar, too much oil, and preservatives with long names.
-Making it yourself not only allows you to control what goes in it, it’s more nutritious, and you can create your favorite combination of dried fruits and nuts.
+They are often loaded with sugar, too much oil, and preservatives... with long names.
+Homemade granola is more nutritious, and can be created with individual preferences of dried fruits and nuts.

 Preheat the oven to 375 degrees.
 Line a baking sheet with parchment paper or lightly butter.
 Set aside.

 In a medium bowl stir together oats, flour, almonds, walnuts, coconut flakes, salt and cinnamon, if using.
 Stir in maple syrup and melted butter until the oats are completely coated.
 Transfer to the prepared baking sheet.

 Bake for 30 minutes, turning the oats often for even browning.
 Granola can burn quickly, so keep a close eye on it!
 Once golden, allow to cool completely then stir in dried fruit.
 Eat with milk or over yogurt.
 Store in an airtight container for up to 2 weeks.